twentworth12/drift-app-template/README.md

 ## Deploying to Heroku

-Take a look at these steps from Drift to setup Heroku https://github.com/Driftt/Driffy
+TODO

 Make sure you set these tokens

-DRIFT_TOKEN = {Your Drift OAuth Token}.
+BOT_API_TOKEN = {Your Drift OAuth Token}.
 Note you can find it at dev.drift.com.